On This Page

 Was Your Child Injured in a School Bus Accident?
 Call Thomas J. Henry Law

 At Thomas J. Henry Law, we have the experience and resources to handle your child’s case.
 If your child has been injured in a school bus accident, contact our offices.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston serving clients across Texas and nationwide.
 Our experienced bus accident lawyers are available 24/7, nights and weekends, and can provide you with a free case review.